-When it comes to your Medicare coverage, there’s a lot that your plan, whether you have Original Medicare or Medicare Advantage, will pay for.
+When it comes to your Medicare insurance coverage, there’s a lot that your plan, whether you have Original Medicare or Medicare Advantage, will pay for.
 But, as with any insurance, there are certain out-of-pocket costs that you’ll be expected to pay.

 If you have a year that necessitates using your plan frequently, it’s reasonable to worry that your out-of-pocket (OOP) costs may grow exponentially.
-Luckily, Medicare has protections in place to make sure that your OOP costs don’t get out of hand!
+Luckily, the Medicare program has protections in place to make sure that your OOP costs don’t get out of hand!
 They’re in the form of a little category in your plan called MOOP.

 You can see examples of MOOPs in your area, as well as directly compare those and other plan details, through the Shop & Enroll Plan Finder.